 As a job seeker, consider adding these habits to support your job search:

 - Start a gratitude practice by listing 3 things that you are grateful for every night before turning off the light.

 - End each day’s search activities by recording actions taken

 - Increase your value by reading for 15 minutes every day

-- Stay top of mind by posting or commenting on your LinkedIn feed
+- Stay top of mind with your connections by posting or commenting in your LinkedIn feed at least weekly

 Once you decide on a new habit, develop a plan to implement that new behavior.
 To give your new habit some extra stickiness try the sandwich method.
 Put the new habit in between two already existing habits.
 For example, if you want to add exercise into your day, after you wash your face & brush your teeth at night, lay out your exercise clothes, then hop into bed and turn out the light.
 Your morning workout will have a head-start, simply get up and get moving.
 Nothing to decide, just do it!

-Consider keeping a log and rewarding yourself for making positive changes.
+Keep a log and reward yourself for making positive changes.
 The rewards don’t need to be expensive or large, just enough to provide an incentive as you make meaningful change.